bacalhau-project/bacalhau/docs/examples/workload-onboarding/CUDA/index.md

 cat inputs/00-hello-world.cu
 ```

-This is a standard c++ program which uses loops which are not parallizable so it doesn't use the most of the processing power of the GPU
+This is a standard C++ program, which uses loops that are not parallelizable so it doesn't use the most processing power of the GPU

 ```python